eledot/Blitwizard/README.txt

 MORE AUDIO FORMATS THROUGH FFMPEG:

 Blitwizard supports FFmpeg, however it does not ship with it.
-FFmpeg supports a wide range of mulltimedia formats (e.g. mp3).
+FFmpeg supports a wide range of multimedia formats (e.g. mp3).

 However, many other programs install FFmpeg and blitwizard does automatically attempt to load and locate it if that is the case.